- June 11, 2020

 Despite these dire warnings about cyber risk, law firms and corporate legal departments continue to store vast amounts of sensitive client data on-premises, and have been relatively slow to adopt adequate security processes and technology.

-There's a compelling business case for attorney’s utilizing cloud storage including cost, ease of access, and security, but can lawyers ethically use it?
+There's a compelling business case for attorneys to utilize cloud storage to manage client data, including cost, ease of access, and security.
+But while the business case may be strong, can lawyers ethically use the cloud?

-The two arguments I usually hear are; it’s not secure enough, and because of that I will be violating the ABA Model Rules of Professional Conduct by potentially putting the client's information at risk.
-Many attorneys mention the various publicized hacks over the last several years to prove their point that cloud computing/storage is not secure…they do not understand the facts of these hacks.
-In most/all cases, these hacks were not initiated against a cloud storage facility, rather through other methods such as through the payment system or through employee error.
+The two arguments I usually hear from concerned lawyers are firstly that the cloud is not secure enough.
+Secondly, because of perceived security limitations, concerns that they will be violating the ABA Model Rules of Professional Conduct by potentially putting the client's information at risk.
+Many attorneys mention the various publicized hacks over the last several years to prove their point that cloud computing and cloud storage are not secure.
+What concerned attorneys need to understand are the facts of these hacks.
+In the majority of cases, these hacks were not initiated directly against a cloud storage facility.
+Rather, the data was accessed through other methods such as via a payment system or as a result of employee error.

 However, model Rule 1.1 was amended to include the following comment on an attorney's responsibility around technology (comment 8); "To maintain the requisite knowledge and skill, a lawyer should keep abreast of changes in the law and its practice, including the benefits and risks associated with relevant technology, engage in continuing study and education and comply with all continuing legal education requirements to which the lawyer is subject."

 Many State ABA organizations have addressed this question about the ethics of utilizing cloud storage by publishing specific opinions.
 All state ABA opinions incorporate the "Reasonable Care" standard when cloud resources are chosen.
 A sampling of the specific recommendations or requirements include: